 I can deal with the homework and the busy schedules, but for some reason I just dread packing lunches for my kids.
 It’s just such a chore to make sure they are healthy and balanced and that they are something my kids will actually want to eat.

-Over the last 13 years—yes, my eldest is going to be a senior this year and no, I definitely don’t want to talk about it—I have learned a few great tips and tricks for making the whole lunch packing thing easy.
+Over the last 13 years, I have learned a few great tips and tricks for making the whole lunch packing thing easy.

 In fact, I’ve learned how to make it so easy that my youngest has been mostly packing her own lunches since first grade.